taubman33/FXDB/README.md

 # Project Overview

-## Project Name
+## FXDB

-**Project decription:** Use this section to describe your project and what API or APIs it will utilize.
-List any relevant links, including the url to your live, deployed site.
+**Project decription:** A clean and easy to navigate database for musicians to find out what gear was used on specific songs, to help any cover band guitarist sound better.
+Songs and pedals will be searchable to see what is used where

 ## API Snippet